Tropical-Juice/Cookie-Wall/readme.txt

 = What about Google? =

-This plugins targets only on browser by `user-agent` most of the spiders, indexers and bots (like whatsapp/telegram previews, facebook share preview etc) are not redirected to the cookie wall.
+This plugin targets only a browser by `user-agent` most of the spiders, indexers and bots (like WhatsApp/telegram previews, Facebook share preview, etc.) are not redirected to the cookie wall.
 This way they can index what they want without interruption.

 == Changelog ==

+= 1.1.2 =
+* Featured image could not be set.
+This has been fixed now!
+Please let us know if you experience any issues.
+* Spell checked the readme and changelog file!

 = 1.1.2 =
 * Upload bug